Lyric98/BNE_application/README.md

 ### Expected run-time

 For the Jupyter notebook files we are able to reproduce on a standard desktop machine (Processor: 2.3 GHz Dual-Core Intel Core i5; Memory: 8 GB 2133 MHz LPDDR3) during 1-2 hours.
 But for tuning parameters, we need to run it on clusters.

+### Additional documentation (Tuning Paramater)

+For the case studies, the computations in tuning the hyperparameters of the BNE models were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.